tutumcloud/api-docs/source/includes/volumegroup.md

 State | Description
 ----- | -----------
-Created | The volume group object has been created and it is available Terminated | The volume group and its associatted volumes have been deleted
+Created | The volume group object has been created and it is available Terminated | The volume group and its associated volumes have been deleted

 ## List all volume groups